 Eye odor is a rare occurrence that is usually connected to discharge from the eye caused by conjunctivitis.
 Conjunctivitis is not usually a serious condition, and there are a number of ways to treat it.
 Eye odor usually occurs at the same time as crusting around the eye.

 Conjunctivitis is a condition that affects the membrane and outer part of your eye.
-The membrane swells and causes itching, redness, discharge, overnight crusting, swelling and a sensitivity to light.
 The eye may also feel particularly gritty and dry, even if it is plainly producing tears.
 Conjunctivitis can be caused by allergies, bacterial infection or a virus.
 You can tell each type by the symptoms.
 Eye odor, usually caused by a yellow discharge, may indicate either a viral or a bacterial infection.

 Eye odor caused by viral conjunctivitis will usually be allowed to run its course because it generally goes away on its own.
 You may also be prescribed eye drops containing acyclovir or trifluridine.
 Bacterial conjunctivitis will require antibacterial eye drops containing sodium sulfacetamide or azithromycin.
 Ointments that contain erythomycin, bacitracin or neomycin may also be prescribed .